cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 getCloudletNiceness
 ^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double getCloudletNiceness(CloudletExecution cloudlet)
+.. java:method:: protected double getCloudletNiceness(CloudletExecution cl)
    :outertype: CloudletSchedulerCompletelyFair

    Gets the nice value from a Cloudlet based on its priority.
 The nice value is the opposite of the priority.

    As "niceness" is a terminology defined by specific schedulers (such as Linux Schedulers), it is not defined inside the Cloudlet.

-   :param cloudlet: Cloudlet to get the nice value
+   :param cl: Cloudlet to get the nice value
    :return: the cloudlet niceness

    **See also:** \ `Man Pages: Nice values for Linux processes <http://man7.org/linux/man-pages/man1/nice.1.html>`_\